 In our review of denied LTD claims, we see that denials often occur not because the person is not genuinely disabled, but because the claim was deficient and did not contain the evidence required to prove that a disability exists.
 When the stakes are so high, you must not give up, or think you have lost.
 You simply need help that an experienced disability law attorney can offer.

 We also review many claims that insurance providers deny for reasons that are unfair or unjustified.
 For example, some insurance companies will discredit subjective symptoms such as fatigue as if they have no value, saying that subjective symptoms cannot be considered in determining disability.

+If you have filed a claim for hepatitis C disability and it was denied or underpaid, your first call should be to a disability insurance attorney who deals in this area of law every day, and has significant experience handling insurance companies.
 If you have been diagnosed with hepatitis C and were wrongly denied LTD insurance coverage, please contact Marc Whitehead & Associates as soon as possible.
 A major part of proving you are disabled entails connecting the hepatitis C with your inability to do the level of work defined in the insurance policy.

 As disability attorneys, we help you establish the disability within the terms of the policy, and accumulate and present the necessary doctor’s reports, medical evidence, and vocational capacity information in a way that demonstrates the true nature and extent of your condition.

 Hepatitis C Disability Claims Under Social Security